AbdoSalah22/String-Matrix-Calculator/README.md

 NOTE: In the case of decimal point output, you should set the precision of the output to 2 decimal point places.

+### Personal Note
+This project was my first challenge in my Computer Engineering studies.
+I had no coding experience before it and I had no idea what to do until the day before deadline.
+I planned to stay awake fro 24 hours and try to implement this huge project.
+Somehow I managed to do most of it correctly.
+Of course some functionalities are not working perfectly but I don't mind.
+I always look at this project and remember that everything eentually passes, no matter how hard it is. ❤️